ScilifelabDataCentre/dds_cli/SPRINTLOG.md

 # Sprintlog

 Please add a _short_ line describing the PR you make, if the PR implements a specific feature or functionality, or refactor.
-Not needed if you add very small and unnoticable changes.
+Not needed if you add very small and unnoticeable changes.
 Not needed when PR includes _only_ tests for already existing feature.

 ## 2021-08-11 - 2021-08-25

 - Progress bar glitch fixed by creating console object in utils.py ([#130](https://github.com/ScilifelabDataCentre/dds_cli/pull/130))
 - Log messages about successful checksum verification ([#131](https://github.com/ScilifelabDataCentre/dds_cli/pull/131))
-- Removed reduntant message in `dds ls` ([#132](https://github.com/ScilifelabDataCentre/dds_cli/pull/132))
+- Removed redundant message in `dds ls` ([#132](https://github.com/ScilifelabDataCentre/dds_cli/pull/132))
 - Pagination of tables if too long ([#133](https://github.com/ScilifelabDataCentre/dds_cli/pull/133))
-- Warning about non existent files when using `--source-path-file` option in `dds put` ([#134](https://github.com/ScilifelabDataCentre/dds_cli/pull/134))
+- Warning about non-existent files when using `--source-path-file` option in `dds put` ([#134](https://github.com/ScilifelabDataCentre/dds_cli/pull/134))
 - `--tree` option for `dds ls` - display whole file tree ([#136](https://github.com/ScilifelabDataCentre/dds_cli/pull/136))

 ## 2021-08-25 - 2021-09-08